lisannbecker/ONCE-extension/README.md

 ```

 ### Model and Data Download
 Navigate to the [Ekstra Bladet](https://recsys.eb.dk) website to download the small and/or large EB-NeRD dataset.
-Move to TODO XXX
+Move the data to your data to /src/data/.

-Run the following scripts to download the [LLaMA 7b model](https://huggingface.co/huggyllama/llama-7b?library=transformers) and its embeddings:
+Run the following scripts to download the [LLaMA 7b model](https://huggingface.co/huggyllama/llama-7b?library=transformers) and its embeddings to /src/data/:
 ```bash
 python src/scripts/scripts_dire/1_download_llama_vocab_model.py